JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 To use cross-platform code in your Android application, connect the shared module to it, move the business logic code there, and make this code cross-platform.

-1. In the `shared/build.gradle.kts` file, ensure that `compileSdk` and `minSdk` are the same as those in the `app/build.gradle.kts` config of your Android application.

-   If they're different, update them in the `shared/build.gradle.kts` file.
-Otherwise, the compiler will report the version mismatch as an error.

-2. Add a dependency on the shared module to the `app/build.gradle.kts` file:
+1. Add a dependency on the shared module to the `app/build.gradle.kts` file:

     ```kotlin
     dependencies {
+        // ...
         implementation(project(":shared"))
     }
     ```

-3. Synchronize the Gradle files by clicking **Sync Now** in the notification.
+2. Sync the Gradle files as suggested by the IDE or using the **File** | **Sync Project with Gradle Files** menu item.

    ![Synchronize the Gradle files](gradle-sync.png)

-4. In the `app/src/main/java/` directory, open the `LoginActivity.kt` file in the `com.jetbrains.simplelogin.androidapp.ui.login`
+3. In the `app/src/main/java/` directory, open the `LoginActivity.kt` file in the `com.jetbrains.simplelogin.androidapp.ui.login`
    package.
-5. To make sure that the shared module is successfully connected to your application, dump the `greet()` function result to the log by adding a line to the `onCreate()` method:
+4. To make sure that the shared module is successfully connected to your application, dump the `greet()` function result to the log by adding a line to the `onCreate()` method:

     ```kotlin